CONSUMER PACKAGED GOODS MARKET STUDY

-Take the Pepsi Challenge for example.
-Pepsi attempted to convince consumers that it tasted better than Coke.
-In commercial after commercial Pepsi was seen victorious over Coke in blind taste test.
 Bumper stickers proclaimed the driver “took the Pepsi Challenge” and the message found its way to lockers and walls around the country.
-People believed the commercials and began to try Pepsi.
+People believed the commercials – and so did Coca-Cola.

 Next, he told participants what brands they tasted.
 Something extraordinary happened.
-Three-Fourths of those involved in the test suddenly preferred Coke to Pepsi.
-What is even more remarkable is that for those who preferred Coke, the MRI showed increased blood flow to the frontal areas of the brain where higher order thinking and reasoning occur.
+Three-fourths of those involved in the test suddenly preferred Coke over Pepsi.

-Dr. Montague concluded that the increased blood flow was in response to the Coke brand itself and, once the participant was made aware of the brand, it triggered the brain to look for images, associations, and most importantly, emotions that associated with the brand.
-Dr. Montague had seen the power of brand in physiological response.
+Once the participant knew of the brand, it triggered the brain to look for images, associations, and most importantly, emotions associated with the brand.
+Dr. Montague had seen the power of brand in a physiological response.

-The power of the Coke brand did not lie in efficacy or taste.
-The power was in something else, something that addressed or resonated with the pyscho-emotional make up of the consumer.
+The power of the Coke brand did not sit resonate because of efficacy or taste.
+The power was in something else, something addressing the pyscho-emotional make up of the consumer.